-Anodyne grabbed Asylum and transported them once again above another planet, in a new universe.
+Anodyne grabbed Asylum and transported them again above another planet into a new universe.

 Anodyne stared down at the planet.